Copy the SSL Certificate to Privileged Remote Access Failover and Atlas B Series Appliances

 Export the Certificate

-- On the primary appliance, log into the /appliance interface.
+- On the primary B Series Appliance, log into the /appliance interface.
 Go to Security > Certificates.

 - In the Security :: Certificates section, check the box beside the certificate that is assigned to the active IP address.
 Then, from the dropdown menu at the top of this section, select Export.

-Exporting certificates does not remove them from the appliance.
+Exporting certificates does not remove them from the B Series Appliance.

 - On the Security :: Certificates :: Export page, check the options to include the certificate, the private key, and the certificate chain.
 It is strongly recommended that you set a passphrase for the private key.